ghl3/SpontaneousSymmetry/pages/datascience-review.markdown

 - Akaike information criterion (AIC)

-The AIC is a metric for measuring the goodness of fit of a model relative to it's complexity.
+The AIC is a metric for measuring the goodness of fit of a model relative to its complexity.
 Because it takes into account the number of features used in the model, it is suitable for use in feature selection.
 It essentially answers the question, "Does adding more complexity to a model give me an overall better fit?"
 To answer this question in full, one should leverage a hold-out set.
 The AIC is a way to measure this using the same dataset that the model was trained on, making it a faster metric for this decision.
 Without including a penalty for model complexity, one would always conclude that a more complex model is better when only looking at the dataset it was trained on.

 It is defined as: